DS4SD/docling/.actor/README.md

 The Actor implements comprehensive error handling:

-- Input validation for document URLs and parameters
 - Detailed error messages in `DOCLING_LOG`
 - Proper exit codes for different failure scenarios
 - Automatic cleanup on failure